nerdschoolbergen/introduction-to-web-security/exercise-1/README.md

 :book: You should now see a login prompt saying "Login to vote" on the screen.

+:pencil2: Test that you are able to log in via username `user` and password `user`.
+Log out again afterwards.

 :pencil2: To stop the application, press <kbd>CTRL</kbd>+<kbd>C</kbd> while inside the terminal window you started the application in.

 :book: If you need to restore the state of the database to its initial state, you can run the command `npm run seed`.